victoriahuang1/CIS-519-Final-Project/README.md

 * We have a separate model for each language.
 Each model is trained on one particular language and gives a score of how confident it is that the given document is written in that language.
 * We take the prediction of the model with the highest score (One-vs-All with Winner Takes All)

-* TODO: explain how to run
+To run, use the run_language_model.sh script:

+$ sh run_language_model.sh 1 3  # to predict languages, using n-grams with a history of the last 3 characters

+$ sh run_language_model.sh 2 3  # to predict languages families, using n-grams with a history of the last 3 characters

 ## Extensions

 We tried several additional ideas to build off of our language model baseline:
-* Incorporating more features: TODO: list features
+* Predicting the language of each word in the document separately and making the label the most predicted label in the document (1)
-* Boosting with language models as features in a linear model (SVM) TODO: change?
+* Using language models as features in a linear model (SVM) (2)
-* Using the naive bayes assumption for determining the probability of code-switching as opposed to predicting the the language of each word separately
+* Incorporating more features: whether all characters are ASCII, average length of words, TODO: list features
+* Making an ensemble method with different n-gram language models, where the most voted label wins (3)

+To run the extensions:

+$ sh run_improved.sh 1 1    # to predict languages using extension (3)

+$ sh run_improved.sh 2 1    # to predict language families using extension (3)

+$ sh run_improved.sh 1 0    # to predict languages using extension (2)

+$ sh run_improved.sh 2 0    # to predict languages using extension (2)